Estonia

 -

-Influenza is a viral infection that attacks your respiratory system — your nose, throat and lungs.
+VACCINEInfluenza HOW DISEASE SPREADSInfluenza is a viral infection that attacks your respiratory system — your nose, throat and lungs.
 This is commonly called the flu, but it's not the same as stomach "flu" viruses that cause diarrhea and vomiting.
+PREVENTIVE ACTIONS•Get Vaccinated

 •Away from people who are infected cough or sneeze